 Why it is important to reduce the number of the HTTP request?

 Every file that you try to load, the browser will send a separate HTTP request to the server.
-Hence, more files mean more requests and therefore a slow website.
+Hence, more files mean more requests which results in a slow website.

 Therefore, by reducing the number of HTTP requests, it can increase the speed of the website.